Here are the top 10 places to sell books for cash, while decluttering or just to make a little extra money for something you want or need.

 Sometimes you have to hunt for it a bit more, such as inside the front cover or even a couple pages in, but typically not.

 Typing in one of these codes isn't much of a hassle, but if you've got LOTS of books to sell it may become so.
 If you've got a lot of books to sell I suggest using one of the places below which has an app which is designed to scan the books bar codse.
 This will help you when you've got lots of books, just to save time and sanity, at least when possible.

 Bookscouter.com is a website that helps you streamline the process of finding the best price, online, for your book.

-In fact, when you type in the ISBN of your book it compare prices from 53 book-buying websites making it easy for you to find the site which is paying the most for your books.
+In fact, when you type in the ISBN of your book it compare prices from over 35 book-buying websites making it easy for you to find the site which is paying the most for your books.
 This price comparison will save you a lot of time.